cdeos/FFmpeg/README.md

 # Status/Defect

-This project has moved into Project KanTV since 03-21-2024, so it's no longer maintained.
+This project has moved into <a href="https://github.com/zhouwg/kantv/tree/master/external/ffmpeg-6.1">Project KanTV</a> since 03-21-2024, so it's no longer maintained.